-Young Belfastian Gerry Conlon admits that he was in London at the time of the incident.
+Young Belfastian Gerry Conlon (Daniel Day-Lewis) admits that he was in London at the time of the incident.
 He also admits that he is not a model citizen, having committed a petty robbery while in London.
 He does however profess his innocence when it comes to the bombing of the Guildford Pub in London in 1974, the event which killed several people inside.
-A self-professed non-political person, he and his three co-accused, dubbed the Guildford Four, are thought to be provisional members of the IRA.
+A self-professed non-political person, he and his three co-accused, dubbed the Guildford Four, are thought to be provisional members of the I.R.A.
 Their self-professed innocence is despite each having signed a statement of guilt which they claim were signed under duress.
 Their case includes having provable alibis for the time frame of the bombing.
-And eventually, Joe McAndrew, a known IRA member, admits to the bombing.
-Dubbed the Maguire Seven, seven others, primarily members of Gerry's extended family including his father Giuseppe, are accused of being accessories to the bombing.
+And eventually, Joe McAndrew (Don Baker), a known I.R.A. member, admits to the bombing.
+Dubbed the Maguire Seven, seven others, primarily members of Gerry's extended family including his father Giuseppe (Pete Postlethwaite), are accused of being accessories to the bombing.
 Following on the ...Written by

 Was this review helpful to you?